Liverpool Draw PSG, Madrid Clubs Clash In Champions League Last 16 - UrduPoint

 Villa will face Club Brugge seeking revenge for their 1-0 defeat against the same opponents in Belgium in the league phase in November.

-Real, fresh from eliminating Manchester City in the play-offs, will be at home in the first leg against Atletico.
+Real, fresh from eliminating Manchester City in the play-offs, will be at home in the first leg against Atletico on March 4.

 The rivals from the Spanish capital met in the competition in four straight seasons in the last decade, with Real coming out on top every time.